raccoongang/openprocurement.auctions.dgf/docs/source/standard/organization.rst

 ------

 :name:
-    string, multilingual
+    string, multilingual, required

     Name of the organization.
+Should be identical to identifier.legalName.

 :identifier:
     :ref:`Identifier`